stefanofranzini/essHIC/README.md

 import essHIC
 ```

-For the package to function correctly you will need to install the required dependencies:
+For *essHIC* to function correctly you will need to install the required dependencies:

 ```bash
 numpy